JaqiKal/JaqiKal/README.md

 # Hej 👋, I'm Jaqi!

-I'm currently based in Sweden, diving deep into the world of full-stack development.
+I'm based in Sweden, diving deep into the world of full-stack development.
 My journey in coding is fueled by curiosity and interest in the interplay between technology and creativity.

 ## 📘 About Me
 - 📚 I'm currently studying to become a **Full-Stack Software Developer**, aiming for merit grades and beyond.
 I am true noob!
 Having a great time learning.